 Updating employee training with modern learning can help boost both retention and productivity.

 The typical worker now changes jobs 10-15 times in a career, with the U.S. Department of Labour saying that the median workplace tenure for people between the ages of 25-34 has fallen to 2.8 years – less than three times that of people 55-64 (10.1 years).
-That’s putting increased pressure on organisations to develop effective and engaged employees with more modern learning strategies.
+That’s putting increased pressure on organizations to develop effective and engaged employees with more modern learning strategies.

 The good news is that many of today’s employees are actively seeking out on-the-job learning as they look to acquire transferable skills.
 However, while U.S. companies spent more than $70 billion on employee learning and development in 2016, there is still ample room for improvement.
 In a recent McKinsey study, 40% of chief learning officers admitted that their efforts in the space were either “ineffective” or “neither effective nor ineffective.”